Luxurious Everest Base Camp Trek-14 Day

 Best TimeSpring (March- May) and Autumn (September- November)

-Everest Base Camp Trek Overview
+Luxurious Everest Base Camp Trek Overview

 EBC Trek Major Highlight

-• The mesmerizing view of world highest mountain Mt.
-Everest (Sagarmatha) 8,848.66 m/29,029 ft.
+• The mesmerizing view of the world's highest mountain, Mt.
+Everest (Sagarmatha), 8,848.66 m/29,029 ft.

-• panoramic view of other Peak such as Mt.
-Cho Oyu (8,201m), Mt.
-Lhotse (8,516m), Mt.
+• Visitors can enjoy a panoramic view of other peaks, including Mt.
+Cho Oyu (8,201 m), Mt.
+Lhotse (8,516 m), Mt.
 Pumari, Mt.
 Ama Dablam, and Mt.
-Makalu (8,463m).
+Makalu (8,463 m).

-• Explore the Wide range of Flora and Fauna in Sagarmatha National Park.
+• Explore the wide range of flora and fauna in Sagarmatha National Park.

 • scene panoramic view from the Kala Patthar (5,555m)

-• Highest glacier on Earth, Khumbu Glacier (4,900m)
+• The highest glacier on Earth, Khumbu Glacier (4,900m)

-What is the Cost for EBC trek for 2025/2026?
+What is the cost of the Luxurious EBC trek for 2025/2026?

 Itinerary

 Welcome to your unforgettable Himalayan adventure!
-This itinerary outlines your journey to Everest Base Camp (EBC), a trek designed to immerse you in the breathtaking landscapes and rich Sherpa culture of the Khumbu region.
+This itinerary outlines your journey to the Luxurious Everest Base Camp (EBC), a trek designed to immerse you in the breathtaking landscapes and rich Sherpa culture of the Khumbu region.

 Trip PlanExpand all